7 Things To Know About Getting Used To Life After Divorce

 What do you love about yourself?
 What could use some work?
 How did you contribute to the demise of your marriage, even if that contribution was neglect or avoidance?

-What still needs to be acknowledged, healed, strengthened inside yourself so you can be part of a more vital relationship in the future?
+What do you still need to acknowledge, heal, strengthen inside yourself so you can be part of a more vital relationship in the future?

 Every relationship is a mirror.
 And none is more important than the mirror you hold up to yourself.